Sign up here to receive newsletter and announcements about LGBTQ2SIA+ Student Success!

 Podcast project for youth, by youth in Multnomah County; Funded by local Oregon-based grants for youth engagement: the LGBTQ+ Mini-Grant by the Oregon Health Authority, the Association of Oregon Community Mental Health programs, and the Oregon Alliance to Prevent Suicide.

-Collection of resources for LGBTQ2SIA+ students who are applying or attending colleges and universities in the U.S., scoring based on inclusivity metrics.
+Collection of resources for LGBTQ2SIA+ students who are applying or attending colleges and universities in the U.S., including an index based on inclusivity metrics.

 imi (eye-me) is a free, research-backed, mental health web app developed by Hopelab in partnership with the It Gets Better Project, CenterLink, and hundreds of LGBTQ+ youth.
 It's a virtual tool for LGBTQ+ teens, by LGBTQ+ teens and their allies to help LGBTQ+ young people explore their identity and support their mental health.